-Thread the needle with floss and knot only one of the two ends.
+To make a Blanket Stitch, thread a needle with the floss and knot one of the two ends of thread.

+The starter stitch begins between the two layers of wool felt.
 The needle is inserted between two layers, then down through the bottom layer and up over the tail.